Loggamon/Team_Profile_Generator/README.md

 ### Day Two

-- Wrote out my different position js files, as well as their test js files.
+- Wrote out my different Profession js files, as well as their test js files.
 - Ran tests on the position js files; they all succeeded.
 - Started figuring out layout for HTML/CSS files.
 - Typed up README file for project.

+### Day Three

+- Worked on template for HTML, CSS, and Profession Cards.